panter/catladder/docs/deploy/CLOUD_RUN.md

   Recommended for bigger projects.
 - Firebase hosting is a cheaper alternative.
 You can use firebase hosting without actually using all other features of it.
   However, if you have a static app (E.g. frontend) as well, you might consider it as static hosting.
+- [Cloud Run domain mapping](https://cloud.google.com/run/docs/mapping-custom-domains#run) is the third option but it's not (yet) available in the Zurich region

 ### Custom Domains using firebase